 Easy and Effortless Things

-There’s a lot you can do to make the place outside your home more playful and friendly without a formal road closure.
-Here are some easy ways to help build a positive relationship with your street and neighbours.
+There’s a lot you can do to make the place outside your home more playful and friendly without closing the road, as artist / co-founder Amy Rose suggests:

 Bring a chair and sit out on your doorstep.

 Or in your front garden or on the pavement.
-Why not have cup of tea or bring a newspaper if it helps you feel more comfortable?
+Why not have cup of tea or bring a newspaper – it can help you feel more comfortable.
 This is your space.
 Observe its rhythms and inhabitants.
 Smile and say hello to people as they pass.
 Encourage light conversation if it feels okay to do so.

 Notice what you like about your street.